2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Colorful, traditional Flemish buildings, cafรฉs, chocolate shops, waffle stands, and souvenir vendors all line Bruges's central square, the Grote Markt.
 The square is also home to some of the city's main highlights, such as the Belfry, the Provinciaal Hof, and a monument of two Flemish heroes.

-Delicious Belgian waffles topped with chocolate, strawberries, bananas, and whipped cream
+Delicious Belgian waffles with different toppings such as chocolate, strawberries, bananas, and whipped cream

 As you walk along the bustling cobblestone streets of Bruges, aromas of fresh waffles and chocolate will entice you.